marshallturley/startup/README.md

 [My Notes](notes.md)

 A brief description of the application here.
 I don't know what my startup will focus on quite yet but I am excited to use Github and learn new programming skills over the next few months.
+I think I will really enjoy the content of this class and hope I can use the skills I learn in many different ways.

 > [!NOTE]